Solo on Skye: from Sligachan to Broadford & the End of an Epic Trip

 I went by bus to Torrin and was glad that the driver knew better where to let me out than I did ;-)

-This part of the Skye Trail has also deeper historical meaning – it leads through the cleared villages of Suisnish and Boreraig, which ruins are witnesses to the painful history of Scotland.
+This part of the Skye Trail has also deeper historical meaning – it leads through the cleared villages of Suisnish and Boreraig, which ruins are silent witnesses to the painful history of Scotland.

 In 1853 the population of Suisnish village was forcefully removed from their land as part of the Highland clearances.